 RAN2 would like to thank SA2 for their reply-LS on signalling feasibility of dataset and parameter sharing, contents of which are noted.
 In the reply-LS, SA2 asked RAN2 about the difference between option 3 and the other two options, and in particular, how option 3 (gNB -> OAM/CN -> UE-side training entity) and option 2 (CN -> UE-side training entity) are different from the CN entity perspective.

-RAN2 made the assumption in Rel-19 that the NW-side collection entity may reside in the OAM, a CN function or the gNB – these three options correspond to Options 1/2/3 to which the SA2 LS refers to.
-For the two-sided model, a sharing of dataset and model parameters between the NW-side collection entity and the UE-side training entity is envisaged.
+RAN2 made the assumption in Rel-19 that the NW-side dataset/model parameter collection entity may reside in the OAM, a CN function or the gNB – these three options correspond to Options 1/2/3 to which the SA2 LS refers to and which were provided in Table 1 of LS R2-2503169.
+For the two-sided model, a sharing of dataset and model parameters between the NW-side dataset/model parameter collection entity and the UE-side training entity is envisaged.
 RAN2 did not analyse details of data transfer path involved in each of these options.
 RAN2 believes this is within SA2 remit.

-One major difference between Option 2 on one hand, and Option 3 on the other hand, is that in Options 2 the raw CSI data is transmitted from gNB to the CN where NW-side collection entity resides and where the dataset/model parameter based on this raw CSI data will be generated, whereas in Option 3 the dataset/model parameter is generated at the NW-side collection entity residing in the gNB, meaning that – for the case of Option 3 – dataset/model parameter is transmitted to OAM or CN.
-RAN2 has not discussed whether this fact has any impact on any standardisation work that may be required by SA2.
-Again, RAN2 believes that SA2 is better placed to make such a call.
+One major difference between Option 2 Option pertains to the entity generating dataset/model parameter: in Option 2 dataset/model parameter generation entity resides in CN, whereas in Option 3, the dataset model parameters generation entity resides in the gNB.

+RAN2 has not discuss the content of the dataset/model parameters.
+RAN2 has not discussed if the difference between the options has any standardization impact, which RAN2 assumes is in the scope of SA2.
+For the data content of dataset/model parameter, the previous RAN1 LS R1-2410922 can be referred to.

-Regarding the request from SA2 for any further information from RAN2/ RAN1/RAN plenary on the requirements, RAN2 wishes to inform SA2 that at this point RAN2 has no new or additional requirements.
+Regarding the request from SA2 for any further information from RAN2/ RAN1/RAN plenary on the requirements, RAN2 wishes to inform SA2 that at this point RAN2 has no new or additional requirements identified at present.

 Action